 Social and Cultural Values

 Tourism is developing in Guyana and the Iwokrama Forest and North Rupununi Wetlands is an important draw for visitors to Guyana.
-There are four lodges functioning in the areas including Karanambu Ranch, Rockview Lodge, Surama Village, and the Iwokrama Field Station.
+There are four lodges functioning in the areas including Karanambu Ranch, Rockview Lodge, Surama Village, and the Iwokrama River Lodge.
 Tourism is constrained by high travel costs and low international awareness about the area.

 Iwokrama has developed a functioning field station within the Iwokrama forest that accommodates researchers and an internationally recognized training programme.
 The focus of research in the Iwokrama forest is on the development of approaches to sustainable forest management.
 In addition, the Bina Hill Institute and the North Rupununi District Development Board have developed, in association with Iwokrama, an active programme of research in traditional knowledge, resource use and mapping, and stock assessments for target species.